 One of the many things I liked about the book’s thesis – of how important the inner work life is – is how strongly it correlates to the magic that happens on healthy, cross-functional, self-managing teams through Agile values and principles, and the ceremonies that accompany the Scrum framework.

 Let’s dive in and connect some Agile dots…

 Building on Progress The Agile Way – Every Day

 Observe your teams.
-Do the high performing ones sometimes dwell in “yesterday” a moment longer at their daily, not rushing through it?
-Do they move that task card on the board with gusto and pride.
+Do the high-performing ones sometimes dwell in “yesterday” a moment longer in their daily, not rushing through it?
+Do they move that task card on the board with gusto and pride?
 Do they ring a bell to celebrate and recognize the progress that they’ve made – making what is so often invisible, visible?
 If not, how could you coach them to explore the positive power of ack’g progress – and the added happiness of regular shots of dopamine?